hzqst/MetaHookSv/README.md

 # MetaHookSv

-This is a porting of MetaHook (https://github.com/nagist/metahook) for SvEngine (GoldSrc engine modified by Sven-Coop Team),
+This is a porting of [MetaHook](https://github.com/nagist/metahook) for SvEngine (GoldSrc engine modified by Sven Co-op Team),

-Mainly to keep you a good game experience in Sven-Coop.
+Mainly to keep you a good game experience in Sven Co-op.

 Most of plugins are still compatible with vanilla GoldSrc engine. please check plugin docs for compatibility.